Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Tetrads in

-$\Sigma^{\alpha\beta}$ is the antisymmetric object defined exactly as in \cite{A2} for the $X_{1}, X_{2}, X_{3}$ which are $3 \times 3$ matrices (see appendix II in \cite{A2}). $S_{\alpha}^{\:\:\rho}$ are the local $SU(2)$ tetrads defined exactly as in \cite{A2} for a $SU(2)$ gauge vector.
+$\Sigma^{\alpha\beta}$ is the antisymmetric object defined exactly as in \cite{A2} for the $X_{1}, X_{2}, X_{3}$ which are $3 \times 3$ matrices (see appendix II in reference \cite{A2}). $S_{\alpha}^{\:\:\rho}$ are the local $SU(2)$ tetrads defined exactly as in \cite{A2} for a $SU(2)$ gauge vector.
 Let us remember that $A^{\tau}$ in (\ref{gaugev}) is a $SU(3)$ gauge vector, a $3 \times 3$ matrix.
 The structure $S_{\alpha}^{\:\:[\rho}\: S_{\beta}^{\:\:\lambda]}\:\ast \epsilon_{\rho}^{\:\:\sigma}\:\ast \epsilon_{\lambda\tau}$ is invariant under $SU(2)$ local gauge transformations.
 Essentially, because of the $SU(2)$ extremal field property \cite{A}$^{,}$\cite{A2}$^{,}$\cite{MW}, $\epsilon_{\mu\sigma}\:\ast \epsilon^{\mu\tau} = 0$.
+Leaving thus in the contraction with $\ast \epsilon_{\rho\sigma}\:\ast \epsilon_{\lambda\tau}$, and because of property $\epsilon_{\mu\sigma}\:\ast \epsilon^{\mu\tau} = 0$, only the antisymmetric object $S_{2}^{\:\:[\rho}\:S_{3}^{\:\:\lambda]}$, which is locally $SU(2)$ gauge invariant.
+Let us remember that the object $\Sigma^{\alpha\beta}$ is antisymmetric and contracted with the $SU(2)$ tetrads as $\Sigma^{\alpha\beta}\:S_{\alpha}^{\:\:\rho}\: S_{\beta}^{\:\:\lambda}$ inside the local gauge vector (\ref{gaugev}).
 We already knew (see the second appendix in \cite{A2}) that the $SU(2)$ tetrads $S_{\beta}^{\:\:\lambda}$ were themselves invariant under local $U(1)$ gauge transformations \cite{A2}.
 We mean by this last remark, their tetrad skeletons and specially defined gauge vectors.
 Therefore, the $SU(3)$ gauge vectors $X^{\sigma} = Y^{\sigma}$ are locally invariant under $SU(2) \times U(1)$ local gauge transformations.
 This is fundamental since it enables us to introduce local $SU(3)$ tetrad gauge transformations independently of $SU(2) \times U(1)$ local gauge transformations and talk about $SU(3) \times SU(2) \times U(1)$ Yang-Mills geometrodynamics.
 It is important not to get confused by the product of exponentials in $SU(3)$ where one of the factors is a $SU(2)$ element of the subalgebra on one hand, and ``pure'' $SU(2)$ gauge transformations as we studied in paper \cite{A2}.
 The $SU(2)$ subalgebra ``operates'' through the gauge vector (\ref{gaugev}), while the ``pure'' $SU(2)$ gauge transformations get into play through a ``pure'' $SU(2)$ gauge vector as the one developed in paper \cite{A2}.
-When these two different gauge vectors are added as a possible choice of gauge vector in order to gauge the tetrad vectors, their inherent transformations are independent and the transformations LB1 and LB2 they induce commute between themselves.
+When these two different gauge vectors for $SU(2)$ and $SU(3)$ tetrads are added as a possible choice of gauge vector in order to gauge the tetrad vectors, their inherent transformations are independent and the transformations LB1 and LB2 they induce commute between themselves, see Appendix III in reference \cite{A2}.
 Next we proceed to study the tetrad gauge transformations of the gauge vector (\ref{gaugev}).
 It is straightforward to notice that we can borrow all the analysis previously done in the section gauge geometry in \cite{A2}.
-Nonetheless it is important to pay attention to the nature of the gauge transformed local gauge vector (\ref{gaugev}) under the sequence of local $SU(3)$ transformations introduced in section (\ref{QS}).
+Nonetheless it is important to pay attention to the nature of the gauge transformed local gauge vector (\ref{gaugev}) under the sequence of local $SU(3)$ transformations introduced in section \ref{QS}.
 This way, we are able to study the local gauge transformation of gauge vector (\ref{gaugev}) under any local $SU(3)$ gauge transformation since the product of exponentials covers all of the local $SU(3)$.
 Then, we proceed to transform (\ref{gaugev}) in a sequence, first with $S_{ROT}$, the local subalgebra group element, and then with $S$, the local coset representative,

 For the sake of simplicity we are using the notation, $\Lambda^{(-1)\,\alpha}_{\:\:\:\:\:\:\:\:\:\:\:\:\delta} = \tilde{\Lambda}^{\alpha}_{\:\:\:\delta}$.
 Now, we can make use of the local transformation properties of the objects $\Sigma^{\alpha\beta}$, see section appendix II in reference \cite{A2}, and write,